📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Exploitation Route These key findings have been shared on numerous occasions with UK Climate Resilience Programme, who have been very engaged with the project.
 I hope they can feed this back to UKRI so that future funding decisions allow space for research to explore these key findings alongside traditional scientific research - i.e. for stakeholder engagement to allow workshop time for open discussion and idea sharing between participants and greater two-way discussion with researchers, or for researchers and stakeholders to spend time 'in the field' physically experiencing the environment that they research, or encouraging inter-disciplinary collaborations with the arts.

-Description A number of outputs will be used by Climate Northern Ireland in their future stakeholder engagement (for example, the farming workshop format developed was carried on for a further three workshops).
-Likewise, the heat walking tour was run again for NI Science Festival and there have been further inquiries about this.
-Furthermore, some key analysis (e.g. figures, headline results, infographics) of climate impacts in Northern Ireland were produced for Climate Northern Ireland for their future use, e.g. in presentations or in evidence reports such as the UK Climate Change Risk Assessment or the Northern Ireland Climate Change Adaptation Programme.
+Description A number of outputs were used by Climate Northern Ireland in their stakeholder engagement (for example, the farming workshop format developed was carried on for a further three workshops).
+Likewise, the heat walking tour was run again for NI Science Festival and there have been further requests to run this with different audiences and teaching by QUB in Belfast.
+Furthermore, some key analysis (e.g. figures, headline results, infographics) of climate impacts in Northern Ireland were produced for Climate Northern Ireland for their use, e.g. in presentations or in evidence reports such as the UK Climate Change Risk Assessment or the Northern Ireland Climate Change Adaptation Programme.

 First Year Of Impact 2022